 For some journeys, we need a guide to point out things we shouldn’t miss, to know where to step (such as when you climb Dunn’s River Falls in Jamaica, where even with a guide I failed to step in the right place and broke my toe as my bride and I on our honeymoon climbed the rocks hidden by rushing waters), and to help us practice to perfect our performance.

 The Learner's Journey is similar to a physical journey in many ways.
 We need to get ready, organize our mental baggage, set aside time, minimize distractions, set an out-of-office message, and get going.
-If we keep notes and photos that recount our experiences for others and even repeat the same or similar journey, we will even more strongly internalize the lessons delivered by the experiences.
+Suppose we keep notes and photos that recount our experiences for others and even repeat the same or similar journey.
+In that case, we will even more strongly internalize the lessons delivered by the experiences.

 How can we be a great guide for our learners?
 How do guides help?

 Prior to a trip, guides…